March 5, 2018

 “We send up to millions of unique emails each month to students, asking them to click links in the emails.
 Recipients get used to seeing emails from a UKY.edu domain, and they may click a link in the email without double-checking where the email came from,” said Alex Mackey, digital strategy manager at the University of Kentucky and 250ok client.

 “Being compliant and understanding the implications of spoofers using your domain needs to be at the forefront of the mind of anyone who is sending email, especially in the higher ed space.”

-To read the full report and get six recommendations from 250ok, a leader in DMARC implementation, download the DMARC Adoption Among Higher Ed (Q1 2018) report for free.
+To read the full report and get six recommendations from 250ok, a leader in DMARC implementation, download the DMARC Adoption Among Top US Colleges and Universities (Q1 2018) report for free.
 No email address required.

 For more information on how 250ok DMARC software and services can protect your domains through responsible DMARC deployment, contact us for a demo today.